 Despite the fact that most travelers come from countries that are highly affected by the COVID-19, it caused fear to all tourism sectors in that if by mistake some of the travelers are affected by the virus its possible they might spread it to mountain gorillas in the jungle thus causing the closure of the national parks.
 Some of the majority travelers are known to be coming from USA, Italy, United Kingdom, Germany, France and Australia, countries that are already affected by the virus.

 Government, researchers and conservation organizations took the drastic measures and guidelines to protect the mountain gorillas from being affected by the COVID-19.
-Some of these authorizes are Uganda Wildlife Authorities, Rwanda Development Board and Dian Fossey Funds who have ensured that gorillas and other wildlife species remain safe and protected from corona virus.
+Some of these authorizes are Uganda Wildlife Authority (UWA), Rwanda Development Board (RDB) and Dian Fossey Fund who have ensured that gorillas and other wildlife species remain safe and protected from corona virus.

 Some of the drastic measures taken include;